matoy/AzureResourceGroupLockCheck/README.md

 Or check for a readonly lock instead of delete lock with comma separated resource group names with &readonly=rg3,rg4

-Be sure to have an appropriate timeout (60s or more) because if you have many subscriptions, the function will need some time to execute.
+Be sure to have an appropriate timeout (30s or more) because if you have many resource groups, the function might need some time to execute.

 This is an example of what you'd get in Centreon:
 ![alt text](https://github.com/matoy/AzureResourceGroupLockCheck/blob/main/img/screenshot2.png?raw=true)